jrnd-io/jr-website/content/docs/Recipes/csv.md

 type: book # Do not modify.
 ---

-_jr_ can also be used without _jq_ to export a csv file.
+_jr_ can be used to generate random data and export them to a csv file.
 This can be easily achieved using a custom template; next example will show how to generate custom data with a custom template and export results to file _city_temperature.csv_

 ```bash
 echo -e "city;temperature" > city_temparature.csv && jr template run -n 4 --embedded '{{city}};{{format_float "%.1f" (floating 40 5)}}' >> city_temparature.csv